mlabuda2/nf-tower-docs/docs/compute-envs/eks.md

 ---
+layout: ../../layouts/HelpLayout.astro
+title: "Amazon EKS"
-description: "Step-by-step instructions to set up a Tower compute environment for Amazon EKS clusters"
+description: "Instructions to set up Amazon EKS in Nextflow Tower"
+date: "21 Apr 2023"
+tags: [eks, amazon, compute environment]
 ---

-## Overview

-[Amazon EKS](https://aws.amazon.com/eks/) is a managed Kubernetes cluster that allows the execution of containerized workloads in the AWS cloud at scale.
+[Amazon EKS](https://aws.amazon.com/eks/) is a managed Kubernetes cluster that enables the execution of containerized workloads in the AWS cloud at scale.

-Tower offers native support for AWS EKS clusters and streamlines the deployment of Nextflow pipelines in such environments.
+Tower offers native support for Amazon EKS clusters to streamline the deployment of Nextflow pipelines.

 ## Requirements

-You need to have an EKS cluster up and running.
-Make sure you have followed the [cluster preparation](../k8s/#cluster-preparation) instructions to create the cluster resources required by Tower.
-In addition to the generic Kubernetes instructions, you will need to make a few modifications specific to EKS.
+You must have an EKS cluster up and running.
+Follow the [cluster preparation](../compute-envs/k8s.md#cluster-preparation) instructions to create the resources required by Tower.
+In addition to the generic Kubernetes instructions, you must make a number of EKS-specific modifications.

-**Assign service account role to IAM user.** You will need to assign the service role with an AWS user that will be used by Tower to access the EKS cluster.
+### Assign service account role to IAM user

+You will need to assign the service role to an AWS user that will be used by Tower to access the EKS cluster.

-First, use the following command to modify the EKS auth configuration:
+First, modify the EKS auth configuration:

 ```bash
 kubectl edit configmap -n kube-system aws-auth
 ```

-Once the editor is open, add the following entry:
+Once the editor is open, add this entry:

 ```yaml
 mapUsers: |